Nandan01/Nandan01/README.md

  - 🌻 Throughout my coursework I have developed a passion to create technology that elevates others and adds value, perspective, or purpose to their lives.

- - 💻 I primarly work as a front-end developer when doing projects however, I have recently dived into backend development.
-I'm currently in the process doing some fullstack projects.
-Feel free to reach out for project collaboration or to provide any helpful resources!
+ - 💻 I primarly work as a front-end developer however, I have recently dived into backend development.
+I'm currently in the process of doing some fullstack projects.
+Feel free to reach out for project collaboration or to provide any helpful resources.
+Always open to learning!

  - 🤗 Apart from CS, a few things about me - I love solving puzzles, creating “trippy” art pieces, and trying new ethnic food.